pxnditxyr/offerme-back/README.md

 bun start:dev
 ```

-The application will be available at `http://localhost:3001` 🌐.
+The application will be available at `http://localhost:3001/graphql` 🌐.
+You could also click on the latest log in your terminal with "bun start:dev" if you prefer to do it that way 🌐.

 ## Technologies Used 🛠️